 Wedding photography rooted in presence, connection, and trust.

-“Brian is an excellent photographer.
+• “Brian is an excellent photographer.
 He is a good listener and conscientious about getting a variety of photos and poses.
 He is friendly and easy to work with.
 I would recommend using him.”

 — Tanya Hancock

-Engagement Session
+1. Engagement Session

+The engagement session isn’t about practice, but connection.
 This is time set aside to get comfortable, understand how you naturally move together, and create space to simply be yourselves.
 There’s no pressure to perform — just an opportunity to settle in, build trust, and begin telling your story in a way that feels natural.

 A woman with long black hair and tattoos being carried on a man's back outside in a field with trees in the background, smiling and looking at the camera.

-Preparation
+2. Preparation

 Preparation creates a calm wedding day.